Types of Bonds in India

 Partially convertible bonds

 Partially convertible bonds can be converted into shares of the issuer but only partially.
-The bondholder will continue to hold at least some bonds even after the conversion into stocks is complete.
+The bondholder will continue to hold at least some bonds even after the complete conversion into stocks.

 Non convertible bonds

-Non convertible bonds are bonds that cannot be converted into shares of the issuer under any circumstances.
+Non-convertible bonds cannot be converted into shares of the issuer under any circumstances.

 Types of bonds based on state guarantee